11 Intriguing Psychology Podcasts That Will Get You Thinking

 Popcorn Psychology is an engaging and unique podcast that seamlessly blends the worlds of cinema and psychology.
 Each episode offers a captivating exploration of beloved films, intriguing characters, and the underlying psychological themes.
 Whether analyzing the hero’s journey or unraveling the complexities of criminal minds, the podcast provides a fresh perspective on storytelling and the human psyche.
 With a perfect mix of entertainment and enlightenment, Popcorn Psychology promises a delightful and insightful journey through the cinematic landscape.
 Sit back, enjoy the show, and discover the fascinating connections between movies and the human mind.

-If you’re interested in psychology or mental health issues, consider earning your bachelor’s degree in psychology or your master’s degree in organizational psychology from JWU.
+If you’re interested in psychology or mental health issues, consider earning your Bachelor of Science – Psychology or your Master of Science – Organizational Psychology from JWU.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected]